Libertarians should leave Johnson & vote Trump

 It is time for those voters supporting the Libertarian ticket to abandon a campaign that is going nowhere and join the massive movement behind Donald Trump.
 Libertarians can put Trump over the top and prevent the cancer of Hillary Clinton from returning to the White House.
 It can not only have a powerful impact on this election, it is the right thing to do for the country. --

 Jeff Crouere is a native of New Orleans, LA and he is the host of a Louisiana based program, “Ringside Politics,” which airs at 7:30 p.m.
 Fri. and 10:00 p.m.
 Sun. on WLAE-TV 32, a PBS station, and 7 till 11 a.m.weekdays on WGSO 990 AM in New Orleans and the Northshore.
 For more information, visit his web site at www.ringsidepolitics.com.
 E-mail him at This email address is being protected from spambots.
-You need JavaScript enabled to view it..">This email address is being protected from spambots.
 You need JavaScript enabled to view it..